Tales from the Lands of the Sweet Waters.

-The fourth tale, A Sister of Sword and Seal is rather different.
+The fourth tale, yet to be named, is rather different.
 Its starts the Charm Counter Charm Sequence.
-It’s a much larger, and amazingly intact, account of the intense life of Alia, a new page – the lowest rank of the city’s Temple.
+It’s a much larger, and amazingly intact, account of the intense life of a new page – the lowest rank of the city’s Temple.
 The life she tells us of is of secrets within secrets, and those secrets are deadly.

 Suggested reading order:

 Squire Chloe’s Demon. ** My name is Chloe.
 I leave this record of the spirit, so the Temple and the city will know how the demon came to the City of the Sun. **

 It’s written that a demon takes three seals before it returns below the Abyss.
 One, it already has.
 In the darkness of the sleeping city, a squire defends a second.
 The third seal would be Chloe’s.

 A short story of wishes and charms, from the Lands of the Sweet Waters.

 Another Side of Destiny. ** My name is Emily.
 I leave this record of the spirit hoping it is never read. **

 Emily has a secret she dare not tell her husband, one she won’t even confide to the shades of her parents.
 For Emily desires a gift more precious than charms, and more valuable than silver.
 But to make it hers, Emily must challenge fate.